ubccpsc/classy/docs/tech-staff/deploy.md

 ## System Configuration

+### Create User Group

-1. Create a new (system) user _classy_ in a new group _classy_.
+Create a new (system) user _classy_ in a new group _classy_.
 This is the user that all the services will run under to ensure consistent file permission with the host.

     ```bash
     adduser --system --group classy
     ```